Convention Session Proposals

-The 2021 TMEA Clinic/Convention will feature approximately 300 clinics for current and future music educators and music showcases throughout the convention center.
-To present a clinic or music showcase, you must complete an online proposal by the June 1 deadline (link to submit is below the following important information on proposing):
+The 2023 TMEA Clinic/Convention will feature approximately 260 clinics for current and future music educators and music showcases throughout the convention center.
+To present a clinic or music showcase, you must complete an online proposal by the June 1 deadline.
+The link to submit is below the following important information on proposing.Our Commitment to Music Education for All

 1) Invited: A clinician's attendance is not sponsored by a company.

-2) Industry-Sponsored: A clinician’s attendance is paid for by a convention exhibitor.
+2) Industry/TMEA Exhibitor Sponsored: A clinician's attendance is paid for by a convention exhibitor.
 Content is still expected to be primarily pedagogical, and sponsorship does not guarantee selection.
+Sponsoring companies of clinics must exhibit during the convention to be listed as a sponsor in the clinic description.

 Individuals and small groups offer short acoustic performances in open-area venues throughout the convention center.